Yanchuan County: People's Republic of China

 In 1992, the county received a loan from the World Bank totaling 720,000 United States dollars.
 In November 1995, the county received another World Bank loan for a project to improve child healthcare.

-A minor earthquake afflicted the county at 11:35 AM on May 3, 1996.
+A minor earthquake afflicted the county at 11:35 am on May 3, 1996.

 Yan'an Prefecture was upgraded to the prefecture-level city of Yan'an in 1996.

 21st century

 During the 21st century, Yanchuan County's internal borders were reorganized on three separate occasions: in 2001, in 2011, and in 2015.

 In 2001, Heilongguan Township was merged into the town of Yanchuan, Shaodaohe Township (稍道河乡) was merged into Yangjiagetai, and Nanhe Township (南河乡) was merged into Majiahe Township.

 In 2011, Fengjiaping Township and Gaojiatun Township were merged into the town of Yongping, and both Hejiawan Township and Yanchasi Township were merged into the town of Yanchuan.

 In 2015, the county again underwent its most recent internal reorganization: the town of Yanchuan was reorganized as Dayu Subdistrict; the town of Yuju was merged into the town of Wen'anyi; Majiahe Township was split between Wen'anyi, Yangjiagetai, Yanshuiguan, and Dayu Subdistrict; Tugang Township (土岗乡) was reorganized as Qiankunwan; portions of Yangjiagetai were transferred to Qiankunwan.

 Following the ascent of Xi Jinping to the General Secretary of the Chinese Communist Party, the most powerful position in China, Liangjiahe Village in Wen'anyi, where Xi lived and worked for seven years, became a prominent red tourism site, attracting thousands of visitors daily.
 Yanchuan County has seen a large boom to tourism because of this, hosting 3.05 million tourists who spent over 2 billion Yuan in 2017 alone.

+On August 21, 2023, an explosion in a coal mine in the town of Yongping killed 11 people.